charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 ```

 As demonstrated here, you can use multiple overlay files when deploying, so you
-can comnbine GPU support with an integrator charm or other custom configuration.
+can combine GPU support with an integrator charm or other custom configuration.

 You may then want to [test a GPU workload](#test)